-Linux is far more than a Unix-like operating system and is pretty unique because of it’s unique Licensing system, enter ‘Open Source’:
+Linux is far more than a Unix-like operating system and is pretty unique because of it’s licensing system.
+Enter ‘Open Source’:

-Linux is truly an Open Source Operating System (oh, and it’s free too!):
+Linux is an Open Source Operating System (oh, and it’s free too!):

-- The open soure GNU General Public License, that Linux uses means that you can obtain the software free of charge, and you can obtain the source code to the software and make changes to it if you want.
+- The open source GNU General Public License that Linux uses means that you can obtain the software free of charge, and you can obtain the source code to the software and make changes to it if you want.
 You can then re-distribute it if you like, provided you supply the source code with your changes too.

 - Open standards provoke less buggy software because it is worked on by a global team of developers from many far reaching backgrounds.

 - Open standards also mean that compatibility across any other open platform.
 For example, you can be sure that an open source OGG audio file will play on any OGG player in exactly the same way, because the open standard applies throughout.

 - Open Source software means no vendor lock-in.

 - Trustworthy computing, as the source code for all software is distributed for free, often with the applications you obtain.